-We are driven by the desire to ensure that every child in every classroom benefits from excellent teaching.
-We meet many students who are ready for the challenge of excellence and we believe that this is their right, and our obligation to support them in their studies.
+We are profoundly driven by a desire to ensure that every child in every classroom benefits from teaching at a level of excellence.
+We encounter many students in Israel who are ripe for the challenge and we believe that it is their right and our obligation to help them unleash their talents.
 We see our mission as addressing a national call, aimed at enabling Israel to catch up to the world’s leaders in educational achievement and better position itself towards the second quarter of the 21st century.

 Vision and Mission

-We believe that excellence is a choice, a right and a way of life.
-Hence, the Trump Foundation aims to enable every student in Israel who is willing, to exercise their right to excellence and to learn mathematics and science at the highest level.
-Thus, they will be able to maximize their potential and open the door to a better future for themselves, their family and for the State of Israel.
-Human talent is Israel’s most important resource.
-Starting with the pioneers who made the desert bloom, followed by courageous soldiers who defended the nation, ground-breaking scientists, and entrepreneurs who built the “start-up nation”.
+We are convinced that excellence is a choice, a right and a way of life.
+We therefore aspire to enable every student in Israel who is willing and able, to learn mathematics and science at the highest level possible.
+We do so in order to help maximize a potential and to open the door for a better future for individuals, their families and the communities they live in, as well as for the prosperity of Israel.
+Human talent has always been Israel’s most valuable resource.
+The pioneers who made the desert bloom, followed by courageous soldiers who defended the nation, and then came ground-breaking scientists, and entrepreneurs who are creating our “start-up nation”.

-However, times have changed and this relative advantage is now imperiled.
-As a state built upon science and technology, Israel cannot allow itself low educational achievement in general, and a low bar of excellence in particular.
-This is a reality that cannot be accepted as fate.
-Therefore, Israel must close the gap in educational achievement in order to be better prepared heading into the second quarter of the 21st century.
-The Trump Foundation’s vision is to help Israel propel a national process to encourage and foster excellence in the fields of mathematics and the sciences.
-These are fields that produce scientific breakthroughs and enable innovative technological developments.
-They provide the basis for many solutions to 21st century challenges – in medicine, agriculture, security, and environmental protection.
+As a country built upon science and technology, Israel cannot suffice with low educational achievement and a low bar of excellence in particular.
+In order to help Israel to be better prepared heading into the second quarter of the 21st century, our vision is to propel a national endeavor to encourage and foster excellence in the fields of mathematics and the sciences.

 About the Trump Family